-The OECD E2030 held a series of three math workshops; the 1st focused on assessment and student engagement (November 29, 2021); the 2nd, on pedagogy (math workshop held January 27, 2022); and the 3rd, on mathematics textbooks, including e-textbooks (March 23, 2022).
+The OECD E2030 conducted a series of three math workshops: the first focused on assessment and student engagement (November 29, 2021); the second on pedagogy (math workshop held on January 27, 2022); and the third on mathematics textbooks, including e-textbooks (March 23, 2022).

 Mr. Ikkyu Yanagimoto, a former math teacher and the current Vice Principal of Sabae City Toba Elementary School in Fukui prefecture, as well as an Empowerment Partner of the Kyoso Sankaku Network, shared his experience at the second math workshop, specifically addressing the issue of curriculum overload in second-year junior high school math.

 Mr. Yanagimoto's presentation was titled "Addressing Curriculum Overload through Big Ideas: An Example from Second-Year Junior High School Math."
 He explained how he tackled this issue by designing a cross-disciplinary curriculum centered around big ideas, which allowed for a reduction in instructional time for topics such as probability, functions, and statistics in math.
 He emphasized the importance of connecting these mathematical concepts to non-mathematical subjects.
 By following the textbook order, these topics would require a total of 20 lesson hours.
 However, with the cross-disciplinary curriculum Mr. Yanagimoto developed with his colleagues, they were able to cover these topics in just 6 hours by utilizing big ideas as a guiding principle.

 The cross-disciplinary curriculum he designed combined mathematics and history.
 He began the class by introducing a real-life issue that is highly relevant and familiar to Japanese students: earthquakes.
 Building on the concept of probability learned in the previous class, he connected it to the theme of earthquakes, making it the focal point of the day's lesson.